The first issues of both our College & Pro Football Newsletter and Trends

 Monday will be posted on our website as early as possible in the week, with an email

-sent to all subscribers roughly 24 hours before kickoff.
+sent to all subscribers generally about 24 hours before kickoff or, in some cases,

-a selection on a Thursday night game all subscribers will receive an email on Wednesday
+on a Thursday night game all subscribers will receive an email, usually on Wednesday

-evening, usually by 9 PM Pacific time, informing them of the selection.
+evening by 11 PM Pacific time, informing them of the selection.
+There may be times

 Additionally,